 Nottingham Academy is a school in transition.
 Once one of the largest schools in Europe, it has since restructured, with the Greenwood Road site now operating as a distinct all-through academy for ages 3 to 19.
 While the headline Ofsted rating remains Requires Improvement (from the November 2023 inspection), the trajectory is upward.
 A monitoring visit in July 2025 noted "significant progress" under the leadership of the co-principals, highlighting a culture that is calmer and more focused than in previous years.

 Located on Greenwood Road in Mapperley, the academy operates across two adjacent buildings: Site 1 houses Years 8 to 11, while Site 2 (known as 'The Bridge') is dedicated to Year 7 and the Sixth Form.
-This physical separation helps manage the scale of the school, allowing younger students to settle in a smaller, nurturing environment before joining the main cohort.
+This physical separation helps manage the scale of the school, allowing younger students to settle in a smaller, supportive atmosphere before joining the main cohort.

 Co-Principals Jessie Elbaz and Andrew Staszkiewicz have worked to instil the values of "Respect, Aspiration, and Pride" throughout the school.
 Visitors note that the "boisterous" atmosphere of the past has been replaced by more orderly routines, though the sheer size of the student body means it remains a busy, energetic environment.
 The academy is part of the Greenwood Academies Trust, which provides significant central support, particularly in curriculum development and staff training.

 The school's performance data tells a story of two distinct phases.
-The primary phase is a clear strength.
-In 2024, 69% of pupils met the expected standard in reading, writing, and mathematics, comfortably exceeding the England average of 62%.
-The school ranks 145th among primaries in Nottingham, placing it in the upper tiers of local performance.
+The primary phase now looks more modest: in the latest 2025 dataset, 50% of pupils met the expected standard in reading, writing, and mathematics, with 10% at the higher standard.
+The school ranks 196th among primaries in Nottingham on the current local measure, with an overall England rank of 14,351st.

 In the secondary phase, outcomes are more mixed.
-The 2024 Progress 8 score of -0.17 indicates that students make slightly less progress than the national average, though this represents an improvement on historical figures.
-The attainment score of 40.6 reflects the academic hurdles some students face upon entry.
-Ranked 3,288th in England for GCSE outcomes (FindMySchool ranking), the secondary phase sits in the national lower band, though departments such as Sport and Performing Arts often outperform these averages.
+Progress 8 is -0.17, indicating that students make slightly less progress than the national average, though the Attainment 8 score is now 42.1.
+Ranked 2,604th of 3,895 schools in England for GCSE academic outcomes, with an overall GCSE rank of 3,473rd, the secondary phase sits in the lower national band.

 England ranks and key metrics (where available)